 While most police departments do not require a degree or college credits in a particular subject, it is still wise to consider pursuing a degree type that will help you in your law enforcement career.
-The most common degree types sought after by aspiring cops are degrees in law enforcement, criminal justice, or related fields such as homeland security or forensics.
-Some police officer degrees can be pursued online or in a hybrid format of online and on-campus courses.
+The most common majors for aspiring police are degrees in law enforcement, criminal justice, or related fields such as homeland security or forensics.
+Some police officer degrees can be pursued online or in a hybrid format.
 Check with your school(s) of choice to see if they offer any online components for police education.

 Law Enforcement or Policing

 One common degree specialty for those interested in a career in policing is law enforcement.
-Degrees in law enforcement are offered at the certificate, associate, bachelor’s, and master’s level.
-Students in law enforcement or policing degree programs learn about the history of law enforcement, focusing on an ethical approach to policing, the application of law, due process, tactical strategies, law enforcement technology, and the proper use of force.
-Policing degrees may be pursued in a traditional format, as well as in a hybrid or online format.
+Degrees in law enforcement are offered at the certificate, associate, bachelor’s, and master’s levels.
+Students in law enforcement and policing degree programs learn about the history of law enforcement, focusing on an ethical approach to policing, the application of law, due process, tactical strategies, law enforcement technology, and the proper use of force.
+Law enforcement and policing degrees may be pursued in a traditional format as well as in a hybrid or online format.
 Courses common to a degree in law enforcement include Physical Training/ Use of Force, Constitutional Law, Police Report Writing, Firearms, Law Enforcement Leadership, and Traffic Law.
-Courses taken at the police academy after being hired as an officer are typically similar to those found in a law enforcement or policing degree program.
+Courses taken at the police academy after being hired as an officer are typically similar to those found in law enforcement or policing degree programs.